nasa/cumulus/docs/deployment/choosing_configuring_rds.md

 Cumulus can accommodate a self-signed/unrecognized cert by setting `rejectUnauthorized` as `false` in the connection secret.
 This will result Core allowing use of certs without a valid CA.

-## Recommended Scaling Configuration for Aurora Serverless

-If you are going to use an Aurora Serverless RDS database, we recommend the following scaling recommendations:

-- Set the autoscaling timeout to 1 minute (currently the lowest allowed value)
-- Set the database to force capacity change if the autoscaling timeout is reached

-The reason for these recommendations requires an understanding of Aurora Serverless scaling.
-Aurora Serverless scaling works as described in [the Amazon Aurora documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.how-it-works.html):

-> When it does need to perform a scaling operation, Aurora Serverless v1 first tries to identify a scaling point, a moment when no queries are being processed.

-However, during periods of heavy ingest, Cumulus will be continuously writing granules and other records to the database, so a "scaling point" will never be reached.
-This is where the "autoscaling timeout" setting becomes important.
-The "autoscaling timeout" is the amount of time that Aurora will wait to find a "scaling point" before giving up.

-So with the above recommended settings, we are telling Aurora to only wait for a "scaling point" for 1 minute and that if a "scaling point" cannot be found in that time, then we should **force the database to scale anyway**.
-These settings effectively make the Aurora Serverless database scale as quickly as possible in response to increased database load.

-With forced scaling on databases, there is a consequence that some running queries or transactions may be dropped.
-However, Cumulus write operations are written with automatic retry logic, so any write operations that failed due to database scaling should be retried successfully.

 ### Cumulus Serverless RDS Cluster Module

 Cumulus provides a Terraform module that will deploy an Aurora Serverless RDS cluster.
-If you are using this module to create your RDS cluster, you can configure the autoscaling timeout action, the cluster minimum and maximum capacity, and more as seen in the [supported variables for the module](https://github.com/nasa/cumulus/blob/6f104a89457be453809825ac2b4ac46985239365/tf-modules/cumulus-rds-tf/variables.tf).
+If you are using this module to create your RDS cluster, you can configure the cluster minimum and maximum capacity, and more as seen in the [supported variables for the module](https://github.com/nasa/cumulus/blob/6f104a89457be453809825ac2b4ac46985239365/tf-modules/cumulus-rds-tf/variables.tf).

-Unfortunately, Terraform currently doesn't allow specifying the autoscaling timeout itself, so that value will have to be manually configured in the AWS console or CLI.

 ## Optional: Manage RDS Database with pgAdmin